Turing-Online-Safety-Codebase/cheap_learning/README.md

 # Cheap Learning

-This repository follows the research presented in the article "NAME OF THE ARTICLE".
+This repository follows the research presented in the article "Cheap Learning: Maximising Performance of Language Models for Social Data Science Using Minimal Data".

 We test different NLP techniques and models to classify text in a context of scarce data.
 We train and test a Naive Bayes model, a Weak Supervision technique, a Prompt Engineering and a Transfer Learning techniques.